jaswanthsatyadev/DemoBlazeAutomationTesting/project_explanation.md

+(Due to some issues with the demoblaze platform I am unable to showcase this )
 ## 3. API Testing Components (Requests, Pytest)

 API testing is a crucial part of ensuring the backend functionality and data integrity of the application.
 In this project, the `requests` library is used to interact with the Demoblaze API endpoints, and Pytest is used to structure and execute these API tests.